wonarii/CART210-glossary/glossary.md

 [^wrightBrosIteration]: Shlien, D. Joseph.
 June 18, 2000.
 “The Wright Brothers as Design Engineers” presented at the *ASEE Annual Conference (Session 3225)*.
 ASEE PEER.
 Accessed March 6 2024. https://peer.asee.org/8853

+## JPEG
+JPEG most commonly refers to the .JPG & .JPEG digital file formats, widely used for digital imagery, it is an abbreviation for Joint Photographic Experts Group, mostly known for its lossy compression format.
+“JPEG compression is performed by a series of operations: transform (DCT), quantization, zigzag scanning, differential pulse code modulation (DPCM), and entropy coding.
+Decompression is accomplished by performing inverse steps in an inverse order.”[^JPEG-compression] It was released in 1992 and standardized in 1994 by the International Organization for Standardization (under ISO/IEC 10918-1), with the goal of creating a compression standard for digital imagery with minimal quality loss at a moment where the use of digital images was often limited due to storage or data transmission costs.[^JPEG-origins] Unlike lossless compression formats, JPEG selectively discards data while compressing for significant file size reduction, and allows for progressive rendering, which is particularly useful for web-based applications and large files.
+Additionally, it offers variable compression levels to either prioritize file size or visual fidelity.
+Overall, JPEG proved to be a highly compatible and versatile option for a variety of applications, making it a format of choice.
+As of 2024, JPEG remains one of the prominent and most successful image compression formats used for digital imagery, notably dominant in digital photography, and supported and/or used in most modern webpages and software applications.[^JPEG-importance]

+[^JPEG-compression]: de Queiroz, R L. 1998.
+“Processing JPEG-Compressed Images and Documents.” in *IEEE Transactions on Image Processing: A Publication of the IEEE Signal Processing Society 7 (12): 1661–72*. https://doi.org/10.1109/83.730378.

+[^JPEG-origins]: Wallace, G.K.
+1992.
+“The JPEG Still Picture Compression Standard.” in *IEEE Transactions on Consumer Electronics 38 (1)*. https://doi.org/10.1109/30.125072.

+[^JPEG-importance]: Wikipedia contributors.
+"JPEG."
+In *Wikipedia, The Free Encyclopedia*.
+Last modified March 30, 2024.
+Accessed April 1, 2024. https://en.wikipedia.org/wiki/JPEG.

 ## Lossless
 Lossless is when there is no loss in data.
 When compressing a file, we want to store fewer bits all while preserving the original content [^brookes2021lossless], this is so that data is easier to store or transmit more efficiently[^lu2016lossless].
 Lossless compression occurs when the decompressed data is the same as before the compression occurred[^brookes2021lossless].
 For example, PNG is a lossless compression [^brian2022lossless] because the compression does not affect the quality of the image.